 70×70 Tablecloth https://amzn.to/2PU9iNi

 5) Food & Drinks: Traditionally the event requires a three-course meal.
 You can either bring your own food or purchase something from the Dîner en Blanc store.
+This year I believe the Baltimore organization has designated caterers instead.
 But I say don’t over do it because you’ll be carrying all those things back with you at the end of the night.
 Bring only what you know you will eat because leaving with leftovers was a pain in the butt (but tasty the next day).
 You will not be able to bring your own liquor or wine but you can purchase wine (no liquor) from the Dîner en Blanc store.
 There is a two bottle limit for Baltimore.
 This may be different in other cities.

 7) Handheld Fan or Battery Operated Fan: Honey its summertime.
 You will not be under a tent or inside with air conditioning.
 You are outside!
 Although the bathrooms in Baltimore were air-conditioned.
 So you know I camped out in there to reset my makeup a few times.